Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

 If challenged to describe minimal natural RPF in one sentence, I might say: ``It is a numeral system in which 0 and 1 are represented by the empty string $\upepsilon$ and $()$ respectively, with every other natural number $n$ being written as a product of powers of consecutive primes from 2 up to and including the greatest prime factor of $n$, each exponential term being surrounded by a single pair of parentheses and nonzero exponents being recursively treated in the same fashion as described for $n$, with the final resulting expression being stripped of all symbols except the parentheses, which are then rewritten on one line while preserving their order from left to right."

-I myself have difficulty digesting that long-winded sentence; let us therefore abandon it in favor of three examples, these being collectively sufficient to suggest how an arbitrary natural number may be represented in minimal natural RPF.
+I myself have difficulty digesting that long-winded sentence; let us instead consider three examples, these being collectively sufficient to suggest how an arbitrary natural number may be represented in minimal natural RPF.
 To start with, the representations of zero and one are given by explicit definition: \begin{itemize} \item Zero is represented by the empty word $\upepsilon$. \item One is represented by the word ${()}$. \end{itemize} The $\text{RPF}_{\text{min}}$ representation of every other natural number may be obtained by application of a recursive algorithm, as I will illustrate by finding the $\text{RPF}_{\text{min}}$ equivalent of decimal $520$.
 But first I must introduce a function that will be used extensively in the algorithm.